nasa/Common-Metadata-Repository/README.md

 ## Prerequisites

 - Java 1.8.0 (a.k.a.
-JAVA8) only; higher versions will fail.
+JAVA8) only; higher versions are not currently supported.
 - Leiningen (http://leiningen.org) 2.5.1 or above.
   - We've had success with Homebrew and with the install script on the Leiningen website.
 - Ruby (used to support two legacy apps)
 - Maven (https://maven.apache.org/install.html)
-  - We've had success with Homebrew: `brew install maven`
+    - Mac OS X devs can use `brew install maven`
+    - Linux devs can use `sudo apt-get install maven`

 ## Obtaining the Code